-Learn natural ways to control mood swings with simple lifestyle changes.
 Mood swings are not inevitable and lifestyle habits often cause or worsen them.
+Learn drug-free ways to control mood swings with simple lifestyle changes.

 It’s normal for your mood to vary as you react to events of the day.

 But if your reactions swing wildly and you feel like you live on an emotional roller coaster, your mood swings are out of control.

 Mood changes, especially when they are sudden or unpredictable, often take a toll on relationships or performance at work.

 How to Control Mood Swings With Diet

 The food you eat can have a profound effect on your mood.

 The right foods provide nutrients that feed, nourish, and protect the brain.

 Healthy foods provide the building blocks of hormones and brain chemicals that regulate moods.

-Conversely, the wrong foods not only lack essential brain nutrients, they contain compounds that trigger biochemical events that contribute to mood swings.
+Conversely, the wrong foods not only lack essential brain nutrients, they contain compounds that can trigger biochemical events that contribute to mood swings.

 1. Eat Real Food

 Renowned food journalist Michael Pollan succinctly summed up a healthy diet in his bestselling book In Defense of Food: An Eater’s Manifesto — “Eat food.
 Mostly plants.
 Not too much.”

-By “food” he means things that your ancestors from even just a couple generations ago would recognize as food — vegetables, fruit, nuts, beans, meat, eggs, and fish.
+By “food” he means things that our ancestors from just a few generations ago would recognize as food — vegetables, fruit, nuts, beans, meat, eggs, and fish.

-The food-like products found in boxes, cans, and packages in the inner aisles of the supermarket do not count as real food.
+The food-like products found in boxes, cans, and packages in the inner aisles of the supermarket do not qualify as real food.